god-plans/god-panel-documention/content/index.md

 ## What is God Panel?

-God Panel is a modern, feature-rich admin dashboard system built with Nuxt 3 and Vue 3.
+God Panel is a modern, feature-rich admin dashboard system built with nuxt 4 and Vue 3.
 It provides a complete solution for building administrative interfaces with beautiful design, powerful functionality, and excellent developer experience.

 ## Documentation Structure